davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

     the target is ``sh*-*-linux*`` and SH3* or SH4*.
 When the target is SH4A,
-    this option also partially utilizes the hardware atomic instructions ``movli.l`` and ``movco.l`` to create more efficient code, unless strict is specified.
+    this option also partially utilizes the hardware atomic instructions ``movli.l`` and ``movco.l`` to create more efficient code, unless :samp:`strict` is specified.

   soft-tcb
     Generate software atomic sequences that use a variable in the thread control block.
 This is a variation of the gUSA sequences which can also be used on SH1* and SH2* targets.
 The generated atomic sequences require additional support from the interrupt/exception handling code of the system and are only suitable for single-core systems.
-When using this model, the gbr-offset= parameter has to be specified as well.
+When using this model, the :samp:`gbr-offset=` parameter has to be specified as well.

   soft-imask